 Today’s collaborative online environment breeds innovation.
 Fan clubs are where customers go to share their ideas and provide valuable feedback.
 With an engaged community of your own, your customers get to become a driving force behind the direction of your brand.

 Reason #4.
 Expand your reach

 Social media is increasingly becoming overcrowded and competitive.
-It’s can seem near impossible to get heard when you have millions of others all vying for attention, and a single platform update can change everything in an instant.
+On a popular social media platform, it can seem near impossible to get heard when you have millions of others all vying for attention, and a single platform update can change everything in an instant.
 With your own fan community platform, you’re the one in the driver’s seat.

 Reason #5.
 Increase brand loyalty

 A strong fan club can serve as a one-stop shop for peer-to-peer support, product ideation, and customer success.
 Together, these things build loyalty and keep people coming back for more.
-Added to that is the fact that a community-driven experience empowers strong relationships where people become loyal to each other and to your brand.
+Added to that is the fact that a community-driven experience empowers strong relationships where fan club members become loyal to each other and to your brand.

 5 things you need to know before creating your own fan club

 Before you start a Facebook Group, install forum software or your website or start any other kind of fan community, you’ll need a plan.
 Without strategy, chances are your fan club won’t successfully get off the ground.